cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2021-10-10-DS-Basic0-OOD.md

 #### Types of Class

 - <font color=red> Derived Classes and Inheritance </font>
-  - A derived class is a class which is created or derived from other remining class.
+  - A derived class is a class which is created or derived from other remaining class.
   - It is used for increasing the functionality of base class.
   - This type of class derives and inherits properties from existing class.
   - It can also add or share/extends its own properties.